Safe sex: Anal sex

 Since the rectum can be easily damaged, the use of lubricants is highly recommended even when penetration occurs by using the finger.
 Especially for beginners, using a condom on the finger is both a protection measure against STI and a lubricant source.
 Most condoms are lubricated and they allow less painful and easier penetration.
-Oil-based lubricants damage latex and should not be used with condoms; water-based and silicone-based lubricants are available instead.
+Oil-based lubricants can damage latex condoms, causing them to fail; water-based and silicone-based lubricants are available instead.
 Non-latex condoms are available for people who are allergic to latex made out of polyurethane or polyisoprene.
 Polyurethane condoms can safely be used with oil-based lubricant.
-The "female condom" may also be used effectively by the anal receiving partner.
+The internal condom may also be used effectively by the anal receiving partner.

-Anal stimulation with a sex toy requires similar safety measures to anal penetration with a penis, in this case using a condom on the sex toy in a similar way.
+Anal stimulation with a sex toy can be done with similar safety measures to anal penetration with a penis by using a condom on the sex toy if possible.
+Certain sex toys are easier to clean to a level of safety, and others are incapable of being cleaned thoroughly.
+In the 21st century, developments in sex technology have increased the availability of consumer devices intended for intimate use.
+Some manufacturers, such as Lovense, produce silicone-based products designed for compatibility with common safer-sex materials.
+Public-health guidance recommends using water- or silicone-based lubricants with latex and similar barriers, as oil-based lubricants can weaken these materials and increase the risk of condom failure.

-It is important that the man washes and cleans his penis after anal intercourse if he intends to penetrate the vagina.
+It is important that sexual partners wash and clean their penis after anal intercourse if they intend to penetrate the vagina.
 Bacteria from the rectum are easily transferred to the vagina, which may cause vaginal and urinary tract infections.

-When anal-oral contact occurs, protection is required since this is a risky sexual behavior in which illnesses as hepatitis A or STIs can be easily transmitted, as well as enteric infections.
-The dental dam or plastic wrap are effective protection means whenever anilingus is performed.
+When anal–oral contact occurs, protection is recommended since this is a risky sexual behavior in which illnesses such as hepatitis A or STIs can be easily transmitted, as well as enteric infections.
+The dental dam or non-vented plastic wrap are effective protection means whenever anilingus is performed.